Police using ‘Al Capone’ approach in biggest-ever standards clean-up

 Earlier this month, nine officers based at Charing Cross were suspended amid an investigation into excessive use of force and another two removed from frontline duty.

-The entire custody team at the station is being disbanded as the investigation continues.
+The entire custody team at the station is being disbanded as the police inquiry continues.

 Charing Cross was at the centre of a separate controversy when it emerged officers had been involved in exchanging obscene and highly offensive WhatsApp messages, some of the content of which was too extreme to print.